 Agreement 1: I will be Impeccable with my word

 As kids we learned to respond to sandbox bullies with the following rhyme: Sticks and stones may break my bones but words will never hurt me.
-Unfortunately that is not true.
+Unfortunately, that is not true.
 Not by a long stretch.
 Words dig into our unconscious minds and can act as a poison in the most unexpected of places.
 They take root, and like GA kudzu take over everything.

-With my kids we talk about this often.
+With my kids, we talk about this often.
 Not calling each other stupid, don’t talk negatively or talk about people (a.k.a gossip).
 But we have also talked about not doing these things to yourself.
 Words truly have the power to heal or destroy and we use them more often than we are aware.
 Try and speak only what you mean.
-If your anger or hurt takes you to a place where that is hard to do, try understand what you are truly upset about rather than defaulting to more hurtful words.
+If your anger or hurt takes you to a place where that is hard to do, try to understand what you are truly upset about rather than defaulting to more hurtful words.
 Try to rebuild that moment for yourself or with the other instead of continuing to break down.